Krakensnv/Krakensnv/README.md

-- 👋 Hi, I’m @Kraken.snv and I'm a Linux user
+- 👋 Hi, I’m @Kraken.snv and I'm a Linux power user
-- 👀 I’m interested in ...
+- 👀 I’m interested in many things which I wouldn't like to mention here :-)
 - 🌱 I’m currently learning IT Support Profesional and Python language
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...Just email me to: Kraken.snv@protonmail.com
+- 📫 How to reach me ...Just 📧 me to: Kraken.snv@protonmail.com

 <!---
 Krakensnv/Krakensnv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.